 Based on figure 2, the counterexample is one way to intercept a statement by showing an example/condition that does not meet the statement (15,16).
-At least7 subjects chose to use counterexamples to help evaluate the given statement.
+At least subjects chose to use counterexamples to help evaluate the given statement.
 The procedure that the subject performs in using counterexample is not wrong.
 An error in the evaluation result occurs when the subject interprets a function.
 In the image 2, it appears that there are still subjects that consider that linear functions are not f(x)=2x polynomial functions.
 In addition, some subjects consider that quadratic functions and constant functions are not polynomial functions.
-When we associate it with the general form of polynomial function, it can be concluded that the linear function is a polynomial function of 2 degrees, and the constant function is a polynomial function of 0.
+When we associate it with the general form of polynomial functions, it can be concluded that the linear function is a polynomial function of magnitude 1, the quadratic function is a polynomial function of 2 degrees, and the constant function is a polynomial function of 0.
 This misconception of the concept causes the evaluation results of the subject to be precise.